 At 270kW, the Taycan will charge from 20 to 80 per cent in less than 20 minutes, with a 50kW charger completing the job in about 90 minutes.
 A 150kW charger will perform the same task on a larger battery in around 35 minutes.

 Charging at home using a domestic wall box should take between 9 and 10.5 hours, depending on the charger.

-All versions of the Porsche Taycan slot into insurance group 50, which places it alongside the world’s fastest and most expensive supercars.
+The entry-level Taycan sits in group 48, while the Performance Battery Plus model is in group 49.
+All other versions of the Porsche Taycan slot into insurance group 50, which places it alongside the world’s fastest and most expensive supercars.
 It’s the same for the Tesla Model S, while the Jaguar I-Pace, which offers nothing like the performance of the Taycan, is in groups 49 and 50.

 In this review

-- 3Range, charging and running costs - currently readingThe Taycan features efficient motors and a large battery pack for a range of nearly 300 miles
+- 3Range, charging and running costs - currently readingThe Taycan features efficient motors and a large battery pack for a range of around 300 miles

 - 5Practicality, comfort and boot spaceEnough room for four adults and can take as much luggage as a family hatchback

 - 6Reliability and safetyThe Porsche Taycan features the very latest safety and driver assistance technology